 The amount of ramipril that can lead to an overdose varies from person to person.

-If you take too much ramipril by accident, call your doctor or go to your nearest hospital straight away.
+If you take too much ramipril by accident, call your doctor or go to your nearest hospital accident and emergency (A&E) department straight away.

 Like all medicines, ramipril can cause side effects in some people but many people have no side effects or only minor ones.
 Side effects often improve as your body gets used to the medicine.